 - 2 cups oil for frying

-- Put the wheat in a bowl and cover with water and let it sit in for 4 hrs, stir a couple of times while it rests.
+- Put the wheat in a bowl and add enough water to cover and let it sit in for 4 hrs, stir a couple of times while it rests.

 - Pulse onion, and basil in the food processor until you obtain a coarse paste.